antwanaa/HCICode/README.md

 - If desired recipient is
     - Left wearable: start message with 'l'
     - Right wearable: start message with 'r'
-    - computer: start message with 'c' (not implemented)
+    - computer: start message with 'c' (not implemented yet)
-    - both left and right wearable: start message with 'a' (not implemented yet)
+    - both left and right wearable: start message with 'a' (implemented but needs refinement e.g introduce delay between right and left)
 - finish all strings with '\n'